Tips to Adjusting to Online Learning for Students

 o If you are suddenly allowed to use notes or access your books during an exam, be careful not to use up all of your time and rely too heavily on these materials.
 It is better to put an answer down that you think is correct and then return to that question later if you have time at the end to double check than to spend time searching for each of the answers.

-Migraines and Eye strain
+Migraines and Eye Strain

 Prolonged computer usage can cause a strain on your eyes.
 If you are prone to migraines or have other visual issues, you will want to take extra steps to minimize the impact as much as possible by adding some adjustments to your computer monitor and workstation.